 Tudor sports were not a regular feature of life for the ordinary people.
 They worked long hours, often from sun up to sun down, and went to bed when it got dark.

-In 1512 Henry VIII had a law passed that banned the common people from playing tennis, dice, cards, bowls and skittles.
+In 1512 Henry VIII passed a law that banned the common people from playing tennis, dice, cards, bowls and skittles.
 The law was relaxed at Christmas and on Saints’ days.

 Tudor sports were played by men and boys.
 Women and girls were spectators.